Xilinx/VMC_Help/HDL/mcode/README.md

 ```

 In both code examples above, the reset signal of the register containing
-persistent state variable `r1` is assigned to `rst`.
-When `rst`
+persistent state variable r1 is assigned to rst.
+When rst
-evaluates to `true`, the register's reset input is asserted and the
+evaluates to true, the register's reset input is asserted and the
-persistent state variable is assigned to constant `init`.
-When `rst`
+persistent state variable is assigned to constant init.
+When rst
-evaluates to `false`, the register's reset input is de-asserted and
+evaluates to false, the register's reset input is de-asserted and
-persistent state variable `r1` is assigned to `r1 + 1`.
+persistent state variable r1 is assigned to r1 + 1.
 Again, if the
 conditional assignment of a persistent state variable contains three or
 more branches, a reset signal is not inferred on the persistent state
 variable's register.